 I'm currently studying sociology part-time.
 I'm broadly interested in medicalization, monogamy and nonmonogamy, decisions around childbearing, and just about every new paper I read.

 I gravitate towards quantitative methods and data visualizations - not surprising in light of my engineering background.
-My first paper is a visualization of sexual lifestyles in the United Kingdom, comparing people's current lives with their imagined futures.
+My first paper was a visualization of sexual lifestyles in the United Kingdom, comparing people's current lives with their imagined futures.
+My main works in progress are a project measuring how parents' political views change when their first child arrives and a project exploring the motivations and behaviors of people reducing meat in their diets.

 I'm interested in how humans interact with technology, which has led to a lot of front end projects and to a degree in human-computer interaction.